bitcoin/bitcoin/README.md

 ================

-See doc/build-*.md for instructions on building the various elements of the MicroBitcoin Core reference implementation of Bitcoin.
+See doc/build-*.md for instructions on building the various elements of the MicroBitcoin reference implementation of Bitcoin.

 License
 -------